huytjuh/huytjuh/README.md

 Created a general framework of how to construct hybrid models making full use of linear and non-linear models applied on a multiple time-series dataset.
 Key concepts such as outlier detection, correlation matrices and imputing missing datapoints are also discussed here.\
 **Language:** R\
 **Date:** Q3 2020

+#### **Basket-sensitive Random Walk & Factorization Machine Recommendations applied on Grocery Shopping**
+Build a Recommender system based on Collaborative Filtering and extending it with a Facotrization Machine incl.
+ALS, RW.
+Suggested an alternative evaluation metric on measuring the performance of Recommender Systems in general.\
+**Language:** R\
+**Date:** Q2 2019